narinderbisht/first-data-analysis-project/README.md

    - Remove duplicates.

 2. **Exploratory Data Analysis (EDA):** Use Python and SQL to answer the following questions:

    - Overall Sales Performance: What is the total sales and profit?
    - Regional Trends: Which region has the highest and lowest sales?
    - Top-Selling Products: Which product categories and subcategories contribute the most to sales?
    - Customer Insights: Which customer segment brings in the most profit?
    - Monthly Trends: How do sales and profit vary over months and years?

+3. **Data Visualization:**

+- Use Matplotlib and Seaborn to visualize key findings:

+  - A bar chart of total sales and profit per region.
+  - A line chart showing monthly sales trends.
+  - A heatmap of correlations (e.g., between discount, sales, and profit).
+  - A pie chart of product category contribution to sales.